|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-When I make pulled pork, there's usually plenty to freeze for later.
+When you make pulled pork, there's usually plenty to freeze for later.
 This is an excellent recipe for leftover pork barbecue.
 Serve these biscuit cups for dinner with coleslaw and fries or chips.
 They make a great snack or lunch with a cup of soup or salad.

 You can use this recipe with your leftover pulled chicken or shredded beef as well.
 Take a look at these creative ways to use pulled pork for more ideas.

 If you don't have leftover pulled pork, no problem!
 You can find fully cooked pulled pork in barbecue sauce in your neighborhood grocery store.
-I usually have a package in my refrigerator or freezer for quick meals.

 - 1/4 to 1/3 cup barbecue sauce